pingswept/dev-log/2018-06-nolop-web-deployment.markdown

 Install Shibboleth plugin from the Wordpress plugin directory.

+In Settings > Shibboleth > Authorization, set the default role to Administrator.

 Add Shibboleth Yum repository.
 (Snippet below generated for RHEL 7 by https://shibboleth.net/downloads/service-provider/RPMS/)

     [shibboleth]